yok939/yok939/README.md

-My name is yok939, you can call me yok
+James Hong, but you can call me yok

 ## Current project
 * YCSHOJ